The Savage Custom G&S Online

 port!
 Illustration courtesy of Savage Arms.

 Being a single shot rifle, the G&S Online Model 12 receiver has no magazine cut-out, which further strengthens and stiffens the massive action.
 The lack of a magazine and follower also make the action supremely smooth to cycle and ultra reliable.
-This action is a joy to operate.

 The Savage Model 12 action features a fast lock time, an asset to practical accuracy.
 Another accuracy enhancing feature of all Savage Model 12 actions, right or left eject, is Savage's ultra precise method of attaching and headspacing the barrel to the receiver.
 This involves threading the barrel into the receiver and securing the assembly with what is essentially a large lock nut.